 Extra-curricular Activities and Committees

-Notwithstanding this, in the event that these activities are to resume in the near future, the Association would remind members of the information found below.
+Notwithstanding this, in the event these activities are to resume in the near future, the Association would remind members of the information found below.

 As per Clauses 29.03, 29.06 and 29.08 of the Provincial Collective Agreement (Clauses 17.02, 17.05 and 17.07 of the Labrador West Collective Agreement), teachers’ participation in extra-curricular activities and committees, including school development teams, is voluntary: